-But it was not Jin Guangshan whose sword Wei Wuxian was pierced by in view of hundreds of eyes.
+But it was not Jin Guangshan whose sword Wei Wuxian was pierced by in full view of hundreds of eyes.
 And therefore it was not him who walked the halls of Lanlingjin’s stronghold with whispers in his trail.

 “A-Xian is alive,” Jiang Yanli said.

 Jiang Cheng’s hand shook around hers, trying to pull away, but she took hold of it before it could.
 She brought it to rest in her own lap and stroked it soothingly.